-We have audited the accompanying financial statements of the governmental activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Nassau, New York, (the "County"), as of December 31, 2005 and 2004, (with the Nassau Community College for the years ended August 31, 2005 and 2004), which collectively comprise the County's basic financial statements as listed in the table of contents.
-We also have audited the financial statements of the County's nonmajor governmental and fiduciary funds presented as supplementary information in the accompanying combining and individual fund financial statements as of December 31, 2005 and 2004 and for the years then ended as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Nassau, New York, (the "County"), as of December 31, 2006 and 2005, (with the Nassau Community College for the years ended August 31, 2006 and 2005), which collectively comprise the County's basic financial statements as listed in the table of contents.
+We also have audited the financial statements of the County's nonmajor governmental and fiduciary funds presented as supplementary information in the accompanying combining and individual fund financial statements as of December 31, 2006 and 2005 and for the years then ended as listed in the table of contents.
 These financial statements are the responsibility of the County of Nassau's management.
 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the Nassau Regional Off-Track Betting Corporation, the Nassau County Industrial Development Agency, and the Nassau Health Care Corporation, all discretely presented component units, which as combined represent 10 and 9 percent and 16 and 15 percent, respectively, of the assets and revenues of the County for each of the years ended December 31, 2005 and 2004.
-We did not audit the 2004 financial statements of the Nassau County Sewer and Storm Water Finance Authority, a blended component unit, which represents 25 percent and 2 percent, respectively, of the assets and revenues of the County for the year ended December 31, 2004.
+We did not audit the financial statements of the Nassau Regional Off-Track Betting Corporation, the Nassau County Industrial Development Agency, and the Nassau Health Care Corporation, all discretely presented component units, which as combined represent 13 and 10 percent and 28 and 16 percent, respectively, of the assets and revenues of the County for each of the years ended December 31, 2006 and 2005.
 Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for such entities is based solely on the reports of the other auditors.
 The report of the independent auditor for Nassau Health Care Corporation contained an explanatory paragraph concerning its ability to continue as a going concern (see Note 16).

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of County's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits and the reports of other auditors provide a reasonable basis for our opinions.
-The financial statements of the Nassau

-Regional Off-Track Betting Corporation were not audited in accordance with Government Auditing Standards.
+The financial statements of the Nassau Regional Off-Track Betting Corporation, the Nassau County Industrial Development Agency and Nassau Health Care Corporation were not audited in accordance with Government Auditing Standards.